PraveenPeterJay/VR_Project1_PraveenPeterJay_IMT2022064/README.md

      ```
    - For Part C and D:
      - Open the notebook segmentation.ipynb in the environment of your choice (Preferably kaggle).
      - The notebook has three cells.
 Ensure the `input_dir`, `output_dir` and `gt_dir` in the second cell and third cell are set correctly.
-The input folders have been uploaded as part of this repo, kindly ensure that the paths are set accordingly.
+Follow the dataset downloading instructions mentioned above to get the inout data before running.